Frojd/Frojd-Jewl/cli/README.md

 The `jewlconfig.json` is created via the `init` command and should be located in your frontend project root folder, next to your `package.json`-file.
 It has the following properties:

-`componentPath` *string*: The relative path to the folder containing React components in your project.
-Defaults to *./app/components*
+`componentPaths` *Object{components: string, containers: string, layouts: string}*: Contains the relative paths to the folder containing React components, containers and layout in your project.
+Defaults to *./app/components*, *./app/containers* and *./app/layouts*

 `repository` *string*: The remote repository to use.
 Defaults to *https://github.com/Frojd/Frojd-Jewl.git*

 `repositoryBranch` *string*: Which branch to use of the remote Jewl repository.
 Defaults to *master*

-`repositoryComponentPath` *string*: The path in the repository where components should be fetched from.
-Defaults to *component-library/app/components*
+`repositoryPaths` *Object{components: string, containers: string, layouts: string}*: Contains the paths in the repository where components, containers and layouts should be fetched from.
+Defaults to *component-library/app/components*, *component-library/app/containers* and *component-library/app/layouts*

-`componentMapping` *Array[{remoteName: string, localName: string}]*: The component mapping is a list of all components installed via jewl and is used to give the user helpful information about dependencies when using the `clone` command.
+`componentMapping` *Array[{jewlName: string, jewlDirectory: string, localName: string}]*: The component mapping is a list of all components installed via jewl and is used to give the user helpful information about dependencies when using the `clone` command.
 It is not intended to be configured manually, rather it is automatically updated when the cli is used.
 However, if you are installing Jewl on an existing frontend project, manual mappings could be added to resolve name-collisions with Jewl component dependencies